About Webster County

 Courts & Case Records

-Webster County judicial matters are handled through the Nebraska District Court system, specifically the 8th Judicial District, which encompasses several south-central Nebraska counties.
-The Webster County District Court is located at the Webster County Courthouse, 621 North Cedar Street, Red Cloud, Nebraska 68970, and can be reached at (402) 746-2716.
-The District Court has general jurisdiction over all civil cases exceeding $56,000, domestic relations including divorce and child custody, probate and estate matters, juvenile cases, felony criminal cases, and appeals from County Court.
+Webster County judicial matters are handled through the Nebraska District Court system, specifically the 8th Judicial District, which includes several south-central Nebraska counties.
+Webster County District Court is located at Webster County Courthouse, 621 North Cedar Street, Red Cloud, Nebraska 68970, and can be contacted through the office’s website.
+Webster County Court has general jurisdiction over all civil cases exceeding $56,000, domestic relations including divorce and child custody, probate and estate matters, juvenile cases, felony criminal cases, and appeals from County Court.

 The Clerk of the District Court maintains official case files, court orders, judgments, and dockets.